kevinyswong/kevinyswong.github.io/index.md

 parity in merit but exceeding.
 Where are those among us who will join those who've come of age—Cathy Park Hong, Ocean Vuong, Charles Yu, Lee Isaac Chung, Chloe Zhao?
 Where is the Asian American luminary?
 Who is the Asian American voice?
-Where is our Charlie Kaufman, Aaron Sorkin, Quentin Tarantino? our James Baldwin, our Toni Morrison, our fearless rallying architect, our central vision?
+Where is our Charlie Kaufman, Aaron Sorkin, Quentin Tarantino, our Tarkovsky, our Bergman? our James Baldwin, our Toni Morrison, our fearless rallying architect, our central vision?
 Where are our art industries, our art magnates, our art instructors, our art market, our art attendance that isn't just gimmick picture-taking, admittance into the gallery out of resigned ignorance?
 Asian America, upwardly mobile, lacks a body to call its own, its doctors, engineers, bankers disperse on their own, with no home culture.
 Where is our unique voice, our prose style, our cinematic direction, our elevated lyricism, our vision on our own terms, ideated, designed, implemented, propagated, and consumed all by ourselves?
 The rookie mistake is to produce what Jay Caspian Kang calls dignity porn: "The type of story that takes the life of a seemingly oppressed person, excavates all the differences compared with the dominant culture and then seeks to hold these up in a soft, humanizing light.
 Look, the dignity porno will say: 'Kimchi isn’t weird.
 Ergo, we are as human as you.'"
 This is what the dominant culture expects of the race narrative, and it is precisely what we don't do because such a paradigm reaches no higher than the fundamental limits inherent to the form, the subaltern deriving his value as a proposition against the hegemony.
 Just as the feminist Germaine Greer did not seek equality with men because she did not gauge the woman as a partial against the man, we expect more of ourselves.
 We do not create for the white audience, we do not invent for the dominant culture, we do not subject ourselves as targets of that repulsive brand of exoticized slapstick comedy relegated to foreigners, uncomprehending and incomprehensible in all ways except a clown's incompetence, we do not plead for dignifiying humanity as a least common denominator, we do not withdraw into spineless anonymity, we do not dance for the white gaze.
 We create for ourselves, our community, our parents who've had no voice, our children who shall find their own among the highest culture.
 Whiteness is not our barometer.
 If the white audience takes notice, we will not resist, but what they encounter will be ours, on our own terms.
 As Ruth Bader Ginsburg said, "What is the difference between a bookkeeper in the Garment District and a Supreme Court justice?
 One generation."

 I must be clear: I do not advocate segregation but instead an adequate